Tretire with Michaelchurch: History

 Tretire, called 'Rythir' in 1212, means 'Long ford' from the Welsh "rhyd with hir".
 Michelchurch was called 'Lann mihacgel' in 1150, the "llan" meaning 'church'.

-In the middle to late 19th century 'Tretire and Michaelchurch' was a parish in the Weomelow Hundred and the Ross district of Herefordshire, with Ross-on-Wye as its post town.
+In the middle to late 19th century 'Tretire and Michaelchurch' was a parish in the Wormelow Hundred and the Ross district of Herefordshire, with Ross-on-Wye as its post town.
 It was in the Ross Union—poor relief provision set up under the Poor Law Amendment Act 1834—and the Ross county court division and Harewood's End petty sessional division.
 The manor belonged to Sir Hungerford Hoskyns, 7th Baronet (1776 - 1862).
 Parish area was 1356 acre of sand and loam over rock, on which were grown chiefly barley and turnips, and in which was an 1851 population of 147 and 31 houses.
 In the mid-1850s those directory listed as living in Tretire, apart from the two clergymen, were three farmers and a miller.
 At Michaelchurch were two farmers and the parish clerk.

 The parish church (St Mary's) at Tretire was rebuilt in 1856-57 at a cost of £750, its churchyard containing "several tombs of great antiquity, and also a very ancient sun-dial".
 It is of "mixed styles", and comprises a chancel, nave, south porch, and a western turret containing three bells.
 The parish registers date to 1719.
 The ecclesiastical parish living was a rectory in the Archdeaconry and Diocese of Hereford and the Rural Deanery of Archenfield; it was worth £182 yearly, and came with tithe rents, a residence, and 5 acre of glebe, an area of land used to support a parish priest.
 The rector was supported by a curate, who in turn supported a parish free school.
 St Michael's Church, in the township of Michaelchurch to the north, which comprises a nave, porch, a belfry with two bells, and a Roman altar, was a chapelry of Tretire, and part of the Tretire living.